gazoodle/geckolib/README.md

 ## Done/Fixed in 0.3.24
  - Fix error found by Github workflow
+ - Added extra logging into to find out more about issue #28

 ## Done/Fixed in 0.3.23
  - Demoted some INFO logging to DEBUG to reduce HA log file clutter